Income

 can be made in the calculation that do not reflect the actual

-pension income taken as an annuity.
+income taken as a pension annuity.
 Therefore to maximise

 the tax free lump sum the highest possible annuity income